deepakmotlani/Notes/Spring Boot/Basics.md

  * Performs classpath scan i.e. Service, Repository, Controller classes.
  * Starts Tomcat server.
 That's why we say Spring Boot creates standalone application.

+Parent Project version specifies which version of each dependency to use internally.

+## Another way of creating spring boot applications is using Spring Initializer i.e. http://start.spring.io webpage.

+Goto this webpage & select the boot version, type of project i.e. maven/gradle, then mention the groupId & artifactId & application name.
+You can also specify the dependencies you need by simple checkbox selection & then click download, it should download a zip for you.
+Extract the zip & import the project in your IDE.

+## Another way of creating spring boot application is by using Spring Boot CLI.

+We can download the CLI zip from spring official website, extract it & run.
+This is not very popuplar & is mainly used for woking with groovy.

+## Another way is using STS IDE
+Create Spring Starter Project which is similar to spring initializer, but it downloads & extracts the project.